Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

 * `max_power_on_wait_time`

     How long BOS will wait for a node to power on before calling power on again (in seconds).

-* `pcs_read_timeout`

-    The amount of time in seconds BOS will wait for a response from PCS to a request.
-After this time, the request will time out.
-The default is 20 seconds.
-    Note: This option is only available as a 'hotfix' in CSM 1.5.

 * `polling_frequency`